johnregan3/journal/_posts/2020-02-14-sin-ministry.md

 ### Interacting with the Families Involved

-As part of the youth's  ministry to others, my boys coordinated with a friend to go to by groceries for the former associate pastor's family, as they are close friends.d  We met with another young man at the grocery store on Saturday morning and went shopping.
+As part of the youth's ministry to others, my boys coordinated with a friend to go to by groceries for the former associate pastor's family, as they are close friends.
+We met with another young man at the grocery store on Saturday morning and went shopping.
 They spent their own money to buy fun snacks and candy and chocolate milk and unicorn mac 'n cheese and Monsters.
 We delivered it to the man's family and spent a while talking with his wife about her situation.

-Of course, she is devistated, completely broken and humiliated.
+She is devistated, completely broken and humiliated.
 She'd been fooled, and that realization hurt.
 Of course, no one holds her responsible for what her husband did (and she knows that!), yet she still feels embarassed.

 Her strongest emotion at the time was anger, and I think that makes a lot of sense.
 She's said repeatedly that he doesn't really understand the magnitude of what he's done.